ruptz/QB-breakcuffs/README.md

-QB-core minigame for criminals when they get cuffed and able to break out of them.
+qb-core event minigame for criminals when they get cuffed and able to break out of them.

 In qb-policejob find the event ```RegisterNetEvent('police:client:GetCuffed', function(playerId, isSoftcuff)```